 To make sure that wire forms and sheet metal parts conform to your exact specifications for your aerospace parts, specialized wire bending robots and a CNC press brake are used to bend steel rather than using manual methods.
 The strength and precision of these tools allow Marlin Steel manufacturers to make sure that every basket will be consistent enough in shape to be perfectly interchangeable, from the first to the last.

 How strong is this automated equipment?
-Just for example, the Trumpf Press Brake bends steel with 132 tons of force.
+As an example, the Trumpf Press Brake bends steel with 132 tons of force.
 This is considerably more than a human operator could hope to apply unaided, to say the very least.

 Why the emphasis on the precision and consistency of automated manufacturing?
 Imagine a situation where you have a few dozen baskets that don’t all have the same dimensions.
 Even if most of the baskets are only an inch off because of inaccurate manual assembly methods, that’s enough for some of the baskets to inadvertently cause damage to a sensitive stabilizer assembly part.
 While not readily visible at first, this damage causes the assembly to malfunction on a plane in flight, putting the lives of the plane and crew at risk.